 Metastatic cancer is cancer that’s spread to a different part of the body than where it originated.
 In some cases, the cancer may have already spread by the time of initial diagnosis.
 Other times, the cancer may spread after the initial treatment.

-For example, a person who has been treated for early stage breast cancer may later be diagnosed with recurrent or metastatic breast cancer.
+For example, a person who has been treated for early-stage breast cancer may later be diagnosed with recurrent local or regional breast cancer or metastatic breast cancer.
 Recurrent cancer is cancer that comes back after your initial treatment.

-Metastasis and recurrence can occur with almost every type of cancer.
+Metastasis and local or regional recurrence can occur with almost every type of cancer.

 The most common metastasis locations for breast cancer are the:

 Metastatic breast cancer is considered advanced-stage cancer.
-Cancer metastasis or recurrence may occur months to years after initial breast cancer treatment.
+Cancer metastasis or local or regional recurrence may occur months to years after initial breast cancer treatment.